 It’s now time to analyse our results, so that we can share what we’ve learnt.
 We have a large quantity of valuable data collected with considerable effort (thank you again to everyone involved!)

 - I’m a current registered participant, can I keep collecting data for myself?

 While we are no longer collecting data, we encourage people to continue.
 Our online system has closed, but if you download your data as an excel spreadsheet you can continue to monitor your inputs and yields.

 - I’m interested in hearing about the results from this project, where can I find out more?

-Visit the collection of reports, publications and presentations on this page.
+Visit the collection of reports, publications and presentations.

 - This project sounds really interesting!
 Is it open to any other states in Australia, or other countries?

 A great deal of time, money and work went into developing all the online infrastructure for this project.
 We’re open to conversations about providing advice for how to set up similar projects elsewhere.

 Project team & Funding